giangbimin/SemanticSearchDemo/README.md

 ### Keywords

-- Model Size & Parameters: Number of weights in the model's neural network, it bigger => more Smart + more Accuracy
+- **Model Size & Parameters:** Larger sizes result in smarter and more accurate models.

-- Tokenizers: all unique characters (including blanks and punctuation marks) are treated as an initial set of n-grams.
+- **Tokenizers:** Treats all unique characters as initial n-grams.

-- Inference: LLMs use a variety of techniques to make inferences based on the input they are given.
-One of the key techniques used by these models is known as attention.
-Attention allows the model to focus on specific parts of the input text when generating a response.
-This can help the model to better understand the context and generate more accurate responses.
+- **Inference:** Uses attention to focus on specific parts of input for better context understanding.

-- Retrieval Augmented Generation (RAG): Aims to improve prediction quality by using an external datastore at inference time to build a richer prompt that includes some combination of context, history, and recent/relevant knowledge (RAG LLMs
+- **Retrieval Augmented Generation (RAG):** Improves prediction by using external data at inference time.

-### User Cases
+### Use Cases

 - Sentiment analysis
 - Customer service